 Unfortunately at this point I had to abandon the dinner and rush off for a family emergency (all ok now) but I’m told the next courses were aubergine parcels with pepper sauce followed by three different flavours of ice cream.

 I really enjoyed this meal.
 Laura and Anu are so enthusiastic about what they do and I loved trying so many new things.
 They were so generous with their food, time and stories and have such a rich background of family and countries between them it’s no wonder they can cook such interesting food.
 They also try to use as many local ingredients as possible and use the farmers’ market meaning they can showcase great local food in a new light.
 The cost of the meal I had (including the courses I didn’t have!) is £25 per person.

 Laura and Anu got in touch to let me know about what they were doing but I paid for the meal myself and was not asked to write a review.
-All opinions expressed are my own.
+All opinions and words expressed are my own.